apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 1. The outcome of this operation MUST be identical to the value of `getFileStatus(P).getBlockSize()`.
 2. By inference, it MUST be > 0 for any file of length > 0.

 ###  `Path getEnclosingRoot(Path p)`

 This method is used to find a root directory for a path given.
-This is useful for creating staging and temp directories in the same root directory.
+This is useful for creating staging and temp directories in the same enclosing root directory.
 There are constraints around how renames are allowed to atomically occur (ex. across hdfs volumes or across encryption zones).

+For any two paths p1 and p2 that do not have the same enclosing root, `rename(p1, p2)` is expected to fail or will not be atomic.

+The following statement is always true:
+`getEnclosingRoot(p) == getEnclosingRoot(getEnclosingRoot(p))`

 #### Preconditions

-if no root path is found:  raise IOException
+The path does not have to exist, but the path does need to be valid and reconcilable by the filesystem
+* if a linkfallback is used all paths are reconcilable
-No root path would be found only if there is no mount point for the given path
+* if a linkfallback is not used there must be a mount point covering the path

 #### Postconditions

-The path return will not be null
+* The path returned will not be null, if there is no deeper enclosing root, the root path ("/") will be returned.

-1. The outcome of this operation MUST be identical to the value of `getFileStatus(P).getBlockSize()`.
-1. By inference, it MUST be > 0 for any file of length > 0.
+* The path returned is a directory

 ## <a name="state_changing_operations"></a> State Changing Operations